The Maldives is one of the most consistent surf zones on the planet.

 The Malé Atolls have the smallest swell window of the 3 regions as SW swells are blocked by the central atolls.
 Luckily, the SE swells that are common from April through to October are some of the most consistent in the world.
 If you’ve been to Indo in the dry season you’ll be familiar with the SE trade winds that blow day in day out.
 These same winds blow over the Indian Ocean, whipping up fun sized mid period swells all day, every day.
-When these swells arrive in the Maldives, they are often greeted by offshore winds which groom them to perfection.
+When these swells arrive in the Maldives, they are greeted by offshore trade-winds which groom them to perfection.

 The further south you travel the more remote the surfing experience becomes.
 The Southern Atolls are the Maldives’ hardcore surf region.
 With nothing to block or refract swells, the Southern Atolls are open to swells from all southerly directions.
 Unlike the Central Atolls however, most of the reefs in this region face into the brunt of the swell.
 With closer proximity to the swells origin and less refraction, the Southern Atolls hold the most powerful surf in the Maldives.
 Here we’re far enough south to be into a different trade wind pattern than the rest of the country.
 This makes the season here short but very sweet as the southern hemisphere winter winds blow onshore at many spots.
 However, with plenty of scope for exploration and an abundance of swell, it’s likely there are perfect waves breaking down a remote reef most days of the year.